On March 15th, the new version of the Scaled Agile Framework was launched globally, now updated to version 6.0.

 - Feedback: Customer and stakeholder feedback is essential to ensure efficient and effective outcomes.
 Ideally, feedback should occur throughout the entire process.

-- Batch: As any system has a finite capacity, all the work can’t be done at once.
-Therefore, work through the system occurs in batches designed to be as efficient as possible.
+- Batch: Since all systems have a finite capacity, work is done in batches designed to be as efficient as possible.
 Prioritizing mechanisms are used to sequence work for the best value.

-- Queue: It all starts with a set of work items to be done.
-In addition, each value stream needs a prioritizing mechanism to sequence the work for the best value
+- Queue: The process begins with work items that need to be done.
+Prioritizing mechanisms are used to sequence the work for the best value.

 - Worker: People are critical in moving work items from one state to another.